greg-raven/Uncommon-Sense/_posts/2015-04-20-fight-for-western-values.md

 These Western values came at a heavy price.
 We are letting them go for nothing.

-Yet today’s assaults on the West are not so much external as internal.
+Yet today's assaults on the West are not so much external as internal.
 Subversion from within is now more of a menace to our way of life than aggression from without.